 The Parish Treasurer is appointed by the Rector and Wardens with the consent of the parish council.
-The position carries definite responsibilities, and it is helpful to have knowledge of the Canons and Regulations of the diocese (available on our website under Parish Resources: https://www.bc.anglican.ca/resources).
+The position carries definite responsibilities and it is helpful to have knowledge of the Canons and Regulations of the diocese.
 The work of the parish treasurer will vary depending upon the parish.

-The role of the parish treasurer in the leadership of a parish is, in many ways, critical to the long-term well-being of the parish.
+The role of the parish treasurer in the leadership of a parish is, in many ways, critical to the long term well-being of the parish.
 An effective treasurer enables, financially, the work of the parish by monitoring its progress, anticipating shortfalls and inspiring a greater level of commitment.
 Good, well presented financial statements tell much more than just the financial condition of a parish.